porscheinformatik/sonar-dependency-check-plugin/README.md

 [![Build Status](https://travis-ci.org/porscheinformatik/sonar-dependency-check-plugin.png?branch=master)](https://travis-ci.org/porscheinformatik/sonar-dependency-check-plugin)

+:warning: This Plugin is deprecated - use https://github.com/porscheinformatik/sonarqube-licensecheck instead

 This Sonar plugin ensures that projects in an organization adhere to a set of standard libraries and versions.
 This enables the governance of the used libraries and licences.

 ## License